John Linville

-John Paul Linville (January 2, 1943 – November 1, 2005) was an American stock car driver, who raced from 1982 until 1995 in the division that would become the NASCAR Xfinity Series.
-Throughout his career, Linville made 136 starts in the Xfinity Series where he finished in the top ten three times.
+John Paul Linville (January 2, 1943 – November 1, 2005) was an American stock car driver, who raced from 1982 until 1995 in the division that would become the NASCAR O'Reilly Auto Parts Series.
+Throughout his career, Linville made 136 starts in the series, where he finished in the top-ten three times.

 Racing career

 Early career

 Linville began racing at the age of twenty, when he entered a race at Bowman Gray Stadium with a car that he purchased for $99.
 He went on to win the Late Model Sportsman Division Championship at Bowman Gray Stadium in 1968, 1969, and 1971.
 Additionally, he won the 1970 Limited Sportsmen Championship at State Fairgrounds Speedway in Raleigh, NC.

 National series

 In 1982, Linville made his NASCAR Budweiser Late Model Sportsman Series debut at Daytona International Speedway in the Goody's 300 at the age of 39.
 This was the inaugural race for what would become the NASCAR Xfinity Series.
 Linville finished 20th in his self-owned No. 62 Pontiac.
 He competed in a total of eight races during his Rookie campaign, with his best finish coming at Caraway Speedway, where he finished eleventh.
 Overall, he finished 36th in points.

 Linville went on to make several more appearances in the series running nearly full-time from 1983 through 1987.
 His career best finish came at Martinsville Speedway in the 1987 Nationwise 150, where he finished 8th.
-His top annual points performances came with a seventeenth place finish in 1983, 1984, and 1986.
+His top annual points performances came with a seventeenth-place finish in 1983, 1984, and 1986.
 His final race attempt came in 1995, when he attempted to qualify for a race at Myrtle Beach Speedway, but failed to do so.
 In total Linville competed in 136 races, finishing in the top-ten three times.

 In addition to the Busch series, Linville attempted to qualify for two NASCAR Cup Series races, but failed to do so.
 He attempted to qualify for the 1988 Daytona 500 and the Miller Genuine Draft 500 in 1990.
 Both entries were in the No. 74 car owned by Bobby Wawak.

 Linville's final professional race came in the ARCA Bondo/Mar-Hyde Series in September 1998 at Charlotte Motor Speedway.
 He finished 29th in the No. 90 Ford, owned by Ed Berrier.